nickassafkirk/Cartel-Coffee/README.md

 ### Frameworks
 **Bootstrap** CDN was used to create a responsive site design.
-Several bootstrap components were utilised including navbar, jumbotrons, alerts, modals, forms and the collapse functionality. custom CSS was used to apply unique styling to bootstrap components.
+Several bootstrap components were utilised including navbar, jumbotrons, alerts, modals, forms and the collapse functionality.
+Custom CSS was used to apply unique styling to bootstrap components.

 ---
 ## Credits